 - Not always consistent.
 Sometimes the work comes and goes.

 - Contract-based employment.
-If your contact for whatever reason does not get renewed, you do not have a job.
+If your contract doesn't renew, you don't have the work available anymore.
 And you can never be sure that your contract will get renewed.